Kevin Pillar Player Props: Braves vs. Marlins

-After going 0-for-3 in his most recent game, Kevin Pillar and the Atlanta Braves take on the Miami Marlins (who will start Sandy Alcantara) at 6:40 PM ET on Tuesday.
+After batting .226 with three doubles, two home runs, two walks and six RBI in his past 10 games, Kevin Pillar and the Atlanta Braves face the Miami Marlins (who will start Braxton Garrett) at 6:40 PM ET on Wednesday.

-In his most recent game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless performance in his most recent game (0-for-3) against the Mets.

 Kevin Pillar Game Info & Props vs. the Marlins